bianfusia/SGPH/README.md

-a duplicate date found: 30 Jan 2006 a duplicate date found: 19 Feb 2007 please validate this year as total PH is not 11 days: 2010 2015 has SG50 - PH is correct
+a duplicate date found: 30 Jan 2006 a duplicate date found: 19 Feb 2007 please validate this year as total PH is not 11 days: 2010 2015 has SG50 and polling day off - PH is correct
 ```

-Correct Date:
+##Correct Date:
 ```
 31 Jan 2006 - CNY holiday brought forward from Sunday 20 Feb 2007 - CNY holiday brought forward from Sunday